jepstein-eagle/adaptable/packages/adaptable/README.md

   }

  // Create an AdaptableOptions object which will include some basic properties
- // And also the underlying Vendor Grid object and any Predefined Config we need const adaptableOptions: AdaptableOptions = {
+ // Add the underlying Vendor Grid object and any Enterprise modules we want to use
+ // Also attach any Predefined Config we need for when AdapTable first starts up const adaptableOptions: AdaptableOptions = {
-    primaryKey: 'tradeId',
+    primaryKey: 'orderId',
     userName: 'Demo User',
-    adaptableId: 'iPushPull Demo',
+    adaptableId: 'readmeDemo',
     vendorGrid: {
       ...gridOptions,
     // attach the ag-Grid modules to the new 'modules' property